apereo/cas/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 }
 ```

-## OAuth Code Expiration Policy

-The expiration policy for OAuth codes is controlled by the `application.properties` file:
-To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-## OAuth Access Token Expiration Policy

-The expiration policy for OAuth access tokens is controlled by the `application.properties` file:
-To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-## OAuth Refresh Token Expiration Policy
+## OAuth Expiration Policy

-The expiration policy for OAuth refresh tokens is controlled by the `application.properties` file.
+The expiration policy for OAuth tokens is controlled by the `application.properties` file.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 # OpenID Authentication